-- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (broken or overcast sky) estimated lower than 1000'agl if the site approved altitude is less than 400', or no cloud ceiling estimated less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.